tobuya/Awesome-Books-ES6/README.md

 In order to run this project you need:

-- Google chrome

-- Internet Explorer
+- Node.js installed and configured

+- Luxon library installed and configured

+- VS Code or Any other code editor

 - Any browser